stared/jekyll-blog-pre-2022/_posts/2016/2016-03-15-data-science-intro-for-math-phys-background.markdown

 This blog post started as emails, and went through a stage of an extract of emails (shared on Google Docs).
 It took me way more time than I expected to present it in the current form.

 There are many people who helped me with this post, at its various stages (starting from asking me questions!).
-But I would like to especially thank to: Adam Goliński, Sebastian Jaszczur, Kasia Kulma and [Robert Bogucki](http://deepsense.io/author/robert-bogucki/) for their remarks on the final version.
+But I would like to especially thank to: Adam Goliński, Sebastian Jaszczur, Kasia Kulma and Robert Bogucki for their remarks on the final version.

 I would love to hear your feedback!
 Did you find it useful?
 Or maybe you would recommend another learning strategy?
 Or additional links?

 Or maybe your company needs a data science training?
 I would be happy to provide it!
-See [workshops.deepsense.io](http://workshops.deepsense.io/) for the menu (and we are happy to make custom workshops) and fill the form or contact me directly!
+See [http://deepsense.ai](http://deepsense.ai/) for the menu (and we are happy to make custom workshops) and fill the form or contact me directly!

 [^1]: For instance, if you don't have a quantitative background, you need to focus on it (and it may be the hardest part).
 Since it was not my path, I can't help.